 If a music writer was to offer up a perfect tagline to describe the music of The Mood Kings, it would go something like: “an appealing blend of the Americana roots-rock sound with strong melodic sensibilities”.

+Currently the band has settled into releasing new music purposefully and consistently through singles and videos that provide a fresh take on where the band is musically at any moment in time.
 Working as a trio in the writing and recording process, the band fills out their unique sound with additional musicians in the live arena.
 Eschewing traditional labels of their music, they have also made conscious efforts to play small theatres, festivals, and performing arts venues that attract fans that come for the music.
 “We are interested in our audience, and we want them to be interested in us”, says Schwarze.
 “Our hope is that we make connections with our music.”

-For more information and tickets to the shows, visit www.themoodkings.com.
+For more information, visit www.themoodkings.com.